Making an impact on your life, family, and career

 Joseph Barnett "Joey" is a rare find; he came highly recommended by one of the top immigration lawyers.
 Joey went above and beyond to get our EAD adjudicated and responded exceptionally quickly to our questions and concerns; I appreciate the tech-savviness!!

-Luis and the team were fantastic to deal with, always friendly and quick to respond.
+The WR team was fantastic to deal with, always friendly and quick to respond.
 The process of extending my visa was made painless and easy!

 Glad that I came to know about Joseph and reached out to him.
 Joseph filed my H4 EAD litigation in a week and I received my EAD Card within 2 weeks.
 He is very responsive over email and phone calls.
 I strongly recommend Joseph Barnett as an immigration attorney.
 He is professional, knowledgable and really cares about his clients.

 American Dream Fund retained WR Immigration to assist with the filing of its I-924 Application for Regional Center Designation for one of its projects.
 The work was done quickly and expertly, and when the matter was unduly delayed by USCIS we retained the firm to file a Writ of Mandamus Federal District Court Action.
 I can recommend this law firm without hesitation.